ghouscht/shopping-cart/README.md

 for this project as well.

 #### mocks/testing
 For such a simple project the stdlib packages would be enough.
-However I decided to use [go.uber.org/mock](https://pkg.go.dev/go.uber.org/mock) to be able to automatically generate mocks rather than writing them on my own.
+However I decided to use [gomock](https://pkg.go.dev/go.uber.org/mock) to be able to automatically generate mocks rather than writing them on my own.
 For assertions I like to use [github.com/stretchr/testify](https://pkg.go.dev/github.com/stretchr/testify) because it helps to reduce a lot of `if err != nil {}` constructs in tests and in my opinion makes test code easier to read.
 Both of these libraries aren't strictly needed but they make my life a bit easier and thus I used them.

-[github.com/ory/dockertest/v3](https://pkg.go.dev/github.com/ory/dockertest/v3) Is used to start a PostgreSQL docker container for the [shoppingcart/repo/postgres](shoppingcart/repo/postgres) package tests.
-I did this, because I do not like to mock tests that use SQL because I think mocking these kind of tests doesn't really provide value except from test coverage.
+[github.com/ory/dockertest/v3](https://pkg.go.dev/github.com/ory/dockertest/v3) is used to start a PostgreSQL docker container for the [shoppingcart/repo/postgres](shoppingcart/repo/postgres) package tests.
+I did this, because I do not like to mock tests that use SQL because I think mocking these kind of tests doesn't really provide value except for test coverage.

 ## Self assessment
 The solution is on the more complex side for such a simple task.
 However, I tried to showcase how code can be decoupled by using the ports and adapters architecture pattern.
 In my opinion this is a good baseline for a well-structured codebase that is maintainable in the long term.
-As I already wrote for such a simple task it might feel like overkill and I wouldn't recommend doing this for something that is meant to be placed in production.
+As I already wrote for such a simple task it is a bit overkill and I wouldn't recommend doing this for something at this scale that is meant to be placed in production.

 ### What is missing?
 #### metrics